Hello readers. I hope you’re well.

 4. Under Settings by User/license type, select the user type you want to configure click on the drop down list and choose Guest.

-5. Now flip the toggle next to to the On position and then click Save at the bottom.
+5. Now flip the toggle next to Turn Microsoft Teams on or off for your entire organization to the On position and then click Save at the bottom.

 How to invite external guests